SalihErenYuceturk/DSA-Python/README.md

 ## 3.1 - Searching Algorithms

 ### 3.1.1 - Sequential Search
 For each item in the list, compare it to the search item.
-If they match, return true, else look at the next item.
-If all items have been checked and there is no match, return false.
+If they match, return True, else look at the next item.
+If all items have been checked and there is no match, return False.
 The time complexity is O(n).

 ### 3.1.2 - Binary Search
 Assuming that the list is ordered, check the middle term.
-If the item is the correct one, return true, else depending on the nature of ordering, eliminate half of the list and check the middle item of that.
+If the item is the correct one, return True, else depending on the nature of ordering, eliminate half of the list and check the middle item of that.
 Time complexity is O(log(n)).

 ### 3.1.3 - Hashing
-Through the use of hashing, a data structure that can be searched in O(1) can be built.
-A hash table is used for this.
+Hashing is the process of converting a given key into a value.
+Through hashing, a data structure that can be searched in O(1) can be built.
+A hash table need to be created for this.
 A hash table is a collection of items which are stored in such a way as to make it easy to find them later.
 Each position has a key and value.
 Retrieving the value assigned to a key takes only a time complexity of O(1).
-For this to be done successfully, the correct key and value must be mapped together.
+For this to be done successfully the correct key and value must be mapped together.
 This is done through a hash function.

 If two values end up having the same key, this is called a collusion.
 It is possible to write a function that avoids this if we know the value set beforehand, and that it will not change.

+Methods:
+- Map(size_in) - Create a new empty map with a given size.
+Returns an empty map collection.
+- put(key_in, value_in) - Add a new key-value pair to the map.
+If the key is already in the map replace the old value with the new value.
+- get(key_in) - Given a key, return the value stored in the map or None otherwise.
+- del - Delete the key-value pair from the map using a statement of the form del map[key].
+- len() - Return the number of key-value pairs stored in the map.
+- in - Return True for a statement of the form key in map, if the given key is in the map, else False.

 ## 3.2 - Sorting Algorithms